ehadzhi/war-card-game-simulator/README.md

-# War for two players simulatoor
+# War for two players simulator

 In the basic game there are two players and you use a standard 52 card pack.
 Cards rank as usual from high to low: A K Q J T 9 8 7 6 5 4 3 2.
 Suits are ignored in this game.